Queen Isabella II

 and registered.
 Article 5.
 Letters

-will be prepaid, if single, at the rate of five cuartos,
+will be prepaid, if single, at the rate of five cuartos, and if double at the

-and if double at the following rates: those that weigh eight adarmes (half-an-ounce) inclusive, but not exceeding one
+following rates: those that weigh eight adarmes (half-an-ounce) inclusive,

-ounce, ten cuartos; those that exceed one ounce,
+but not exceeding one ounce, ten cuartos; those that exceed one ounce, one

-one real fuerte; and so on, the rate increasing by
+real fuerte; and so on, the rate increasing by ten cuartos for each amount

-ounce.
+exceeding half an ounce.
 Article 6.
-Registered

-registration, irrespective of their weight.
+irrespective of their weight.
 Article 7.
 Letters

 circulating within the limits of each Administration or province will be